 If you would rather not watch the video, please read on, as I will summarise how Artwork Archive works below.

 You can sign up for a free 30-day trial and then choose from three different membership levels.
 Which level you choose depends on how many artworks you need to put into your database.

-The lowest level will allow you 100 artworks in 10 locations (the galleries your works are exhibited at).
+The lowest level will allow you 50 artworks in 5 locations (a ‘location’ is a gallery where your work is at, for example).
 The Professional level gives you 500 artworks in 50 locations and the Master plan gives you unlimited everything.

 The amount of data you want to put into your database is the main criterium for choosing your plan.
 Prices range from $6, to $12 and finally $19 per month (if paid annually).

 Here is a screen shot of the current packages on offer:

 Ok, so once we got the boring signing-up stuff out of the way you can set up your profile.
 If you are just using the program as a database you can just fill in your preferred currency, size and weight units (so that any prices are listed in the correct currency etc).

 If you want, you can make use of the Public Profile Page that Artwork Archive offers.
 All you have to do is tick the box in ‘public settings’.
 You will then be given a public page, hosted by Artwork Archive, on which you can showcase your artworks.
 You can choose for each artwork whether to include it on your public page and which information to make public with it.
 It works as a little website for your artwork.
 See below a screen shot of my public page.